homiedopie/beberlei.de/2008/06/21/on-frameworks-and-javascript-coupling.rst

-the arguments that its breaks the MVC pattern, leads to function calls equal to those in javascript in its framework respective language, and that javascript is actually something any good webdeveloper should be able to programm, even when its just using library components.
+the arguments that its breaks the MVC pattern, leads to function calls equal to those in javascript in its framework respective language, and that javascript is actually something any good webdeveloper should be able to program, even when its just using library components.

 Using `JQuery <http://jquery.com>`_ without any help from tools for about a year now I can say there are still those days where javascript